trimble-oss/website-modus.trimble.com/content/foundations-shadows-and-depth.md

 **Never use drop shadows on text, buttons, chips, sliders, or any other elements that do not include shadows in their guidelines.**

-A different color (usually blue) may be used sometimes to designate active or hover state.
+Standard drop shadow color is blue.
 Always adjust color opacity to retain a maximum contrast ratio of 1.5:1. **Avoid dark shadows.**

 ## Z-Index